Dai Nippon Butoku Kai

 The Dai Nippon Butoku Kai came to existence by the urgent call of those noble men with the ardent desire to bring back the glorious tradition of Japanese martial culture in 19th century.
 It was a private nature in the first initiative and brought forth the involvement of greater societal force of its time.
 The imperial authority, police force, military institutions, Shinto institution, and local and national government cooperated with the leaders in the martial profession to have created the most powerful Budo society in the world.
 Its aim was exclusively focused on restoration of classical Budo tradition, licensing credentials, honors, awards and recognitions, All Japan Butoku Sai operation, research and publication of Budo culture, education and cultivation of leaders and populace in martial arts world.

-Although DNBK never had any intention of opening the gate to the international world, since 1965, the seed of new charted course of including the US members, and later having the gate of admission to the qualified international members in 1992, it has had a profound impact to the world of Budo since then.
+Although DNBK never had any intention of opening the gate to the international world, since 1965, the seed of new charted course of including the US members, and later having the gate of admission to the qualified international members in 1992, it has had a profound impact to the world of Budo in DNBK since then.
 It was a vision of embracing the Budo spirit with a new charter and new energy toward restoring the original intent of Butoku virtues as it was intended a century ago.
 In this section, reader will be able to observe the glimpse of physical and spiritual energy of the DNBK of today and its lasting commitment to the future.

 Concise History of the Dai Nippon Butoku Kai